kfranqueiro/wcag3-astro/guidelines/groups/layout/orientation/multistep-process.md

 ---
 status: exploratory
+title: Multi-step process
 ---

-Provides context that orients the user in a site or multi-step process.
+Context is provided to orient the user in a site or multi-step process.